Skip to main content

 About Neusiedler See-Leithagebirge

 Neusiedler See-Leithagebirge Nature Park is a protected landscape in Burgenland, Austria's easternmost province, connecting the steppe lake environment of Neusiedlersee (Lake Neusiedl) with the wooded ridges of the Leitha Mountains.
-Established in 2006, the park spans approximately 110 square kilometers at around 47.85°N, 16.60°E. It encompasses a remarkable ecological gradient from the flat Pannonian lakeshore through vineyards, orchards, and agricultural steppes to the forested hillsides of the Leithagebirge range.
-The park complements the adjacent Neusiedler See-Seewinkel National Park, which protects the lake and its eastern reed belt, by conserving the western transition zone where Pannonian lowland habitats meet sub-Alpine woodland.
-This transitional position makes the park exceptionally biodiverse, as species from both the warm steppe and the cooler forest ecosystems coexist within a relatively compact area.
-The cultural landscape of vineyards and traditional orchards adds further habitat diversity and historical depth.
+Established in 2006, the park spans approximately 11,000 hectares (110 km²) along the northwestern shore of Lake Neusiedl.
+[1] It encompasses a remarkable ecological gradient from the flat Pannonian lakeshore through vineyards, orchards, and agricultural steppes to the forested hillsides of the Leithagebirge range.
+The park complements the adjacent Neusiedler See-Seewinkel National Park, which protects the lake and its eastern reed belt, by conserving the western transition zone where Pannonian lowland habitats meet woodland.
+The entire park lies within the Fertő/Neusiedlersee UNESCO World Heritage cultural landscape, inscribed in 2001.
+[2] It is also entirely designated as a Natura 2000 site, a Ramsar Convention wetland, and a biosphere reserve.
+[1]

 Wildlife Ecosystems

 The wildlife of Neusiedler See-Leithagebirge benefits from the park's position at the intersection of Pannonian and Central European biogeographic zones.
-The lake margins and agricultural lowlands provide habitat for a remarkable avifauna—the broader Neusiedlersee area is one of Europe's premier birdwatching destinations, with over 340 species recorded.
-Within the nature park, characteristic breeding birds include red-backed shrike, hoopoe, European bee-eater, and golden oriole in the vineyard and orchard zone.
+The broader Neusiedlersee area is one of Europe's premier birdwatching destinations, with around 350 species recorded.
+[1] Within the nature park, characteristic breeding birds include red-backed shrike, hoopoe, European bee-eater, and golden oriole in the vineyard and orchard zone.
 The Leithagebirge forests support populations of middle spotted woodpecker, stock dove, and numerous raptor species.
 Mammals include European souslik (ground squirrel) on remaining steppe grasslands, European hamster in agricultural areas, and roe deer, badger, and wild boar in the forested hills.
 The park's diverse habitats support an exceptionally rich insect fauna, with thermophilic species including praying mantis, great capricorn beetle, and stag beetle.
 Reptile diversity is high for Austria, with green lizard, smooth snake, and Aesculapian snake occurring in the warmer lowland habitats.
-Amphibians benefit from small ponds and seasonal wetlands scattered through the agricultural landscape.

 Flora Ecosystems

-The flora of Neusiedler See-Leithagebirge spans a dramatic ecological gradient from Pannonian steppe to sub-Alpine woodland.
+The flora of Neusiedler See-Leithagebirge spans a dramatic ecological gradient from Pannonian steppe to woodland.
 The lowland zone features remnant dry grasslands with feather grass, Pannonian sage, and globe thistle, representing the westernmost extent of Eurasian steppe vegetation.
-Traditional vineyard terraces support diverse weed communities including rare arable plants declining elsewhere in Austria.
+The threatened European ground squirrel (Ziesel) and dwarf bearded iris are among the protected species of the steppe grasslands.
+[1] Traditional vineyard terraces support diverse weed communities including rare arable plants declining elsewhere in Austria.
 Orchards of cherry, apricot, walnut, and various apple varieties preserve heritage fruit cultivars within a biodiversity-rich matrix of meadows and hedgerows.
 The transition to the Leithagebirge brings thermophilic oak-hornbeam forests on lower slopes, transitioning to beech-dominated stands at higher elevations.
-The forest understory is particularly rich in spring, with hepatica, primrose, and wild garlic carpeting the woodland floor.
-The limestone bedrock of parts of the Leithagebirge supports calcicole specialists including several orchid species.
-Salt-influenced grasslands near the lake edge harbor halophytic plants adapted to the high mineral content, including sea aster and samphire species—remarkable for a landlocked area.
-This range of vegetation communities within a single park is unusual and reflects the powerful influence of the Pannonian-Alpine transition on plant distribution.
+The Leitha limestone bedrock supports calcicole specialists including several orchid species.
+Salt-influenced grasslands near the lake edge harbor halophytic plants adapted to the high mineral content of these Pannonian wetland margins.

 Geology